kaakaww/workshop-graphql-testing/README.md

 In this workshop we will work through the following tasks:

-1. Fork a test GraphQL app, and set up a CI/CD workflow for it in GitHub Actions.
+1. Fork a test GraphQL repo and set up a CI/CD workflow for it in GitHub Actions.
+2. Then for the newly forked repo, we will:
-2. Enable Software Composition Analysis (SCA) scanning with Dependabot.
+   1. Enable Software Composition Analysis (SCA) using Dependabot
-3. Enable Static Application Security Test (SAST) scanning with CodeQL.
+   2. Enable Static Application Security Test (SAST) scanning using CodeQL
-4. Enable Dynamic Application Securituy Test (DAST) scanning with StackHawk.
+   3. Enable Dynamic Application Security Test (DAST) scanning using StackHawk

 ## Step 1: Continuous Integration in GitHub Actions

 First, fork the test GraphQL application repository, [`vuln-graphql-api`](https://github.com/kaakaww/vuln-graphql-api).
-We will build and test it in a GitHub Actions workflow on every commit.
+Then we will build and test it using a GitHub Actions workflow on every commit.

-Fork the `vuln-graphql-api` app from GitHub using the "Fork" button at the top right side of the page:
+1. Fork the `vuln-graphql-api` app from GitHub using the "Fork" button at the top right side of the page:

 <https://github.com/kaakaww/vuln-graphql-api>

-After forking, go to the **Code** section of your new forked repository in GitHub.
+2. After forking, go to the **Code** section of your new forked repository in GitHub.
 Create a new file using the **Add file --> Create new file** button.
 Name the file `.github/workflows/build-and-test.yml`, and add the following contents:

 ```yaml
 # .github/workflows/build-and-test.yml